The Cataloging Maintenance Center provides statewide cataloging support for Illinois system-member libraries and consortia.

 - Local history items

-- Eligible collections of material in most modern world languages and Braille can be accommodated.
+- Most modern world languages and braille can be accommodated

-- Please contact the CMC Staff to determine eligibility.
+- Please contact the CMC Staff by phone or using the Request Cataloging Form button to determine eligibility for free cataloging services.

-- Please send items through system delivery (IHLS) or through ILDS (RAILS, CPL).
+- Please send items through system delivery (IHLS, RAILS, and CPL members) or through ILDS (CARLI members) using an interlibrary loan label.
 Please provide contact information and make sure your items are identified/property stamped for your location.
-Ship all items marked with the current ILDS label, including items shipped within IHLS.

 - Send as many items as will fit in a box.
 The box should not weigh more than 40 pounds.